ledza228/TicToe/README.md

 # TicToe
 Just game

-For playing on your computer you must download exe's file.
+—For playing on your computer you need download exe file.